DhruvSaraswat/Unsplash-Image-Viewer/README.md

 ## Image List Screen
 <ul>
   <li>This screen shows random images fetched from the <a href="https://unsplash.com/documentation#get-a-random-photo">Get Random Photos Unsplash API</a>.
 This API returns 5 URLs (raw, full, regular, small and thumb) for each image along with a <a href="https://github.com/woltapp/blurhash">blurHash</a> string.
 The regular sized image is shown in the Image List screen.</li><br>
   <li>The images are fetched page-by-page as the user scrolls downwards, and displayed in an infinite scroll.
-The page sized used in this app is 15, which can be changed anytime.</li><br>
+The page sized used in this app is 10.</li><br>
   <li>A <a href="https://developer.apple.com/documentation/uikit/uicollectionview">UICollectionView</a> is used to display the images.</li><br>
   <li>The first image in the screen is covered by a dark overlay, and the "DOSPLASH" label text is shown on top of it.</li><br>
   <li>Clicking on any image will take the user to the Image Details screen, where the full-sized image will be displayed.</li><br>